peku33/HikVision-EventReceiver/README.md

 	 - sqlite3 libraries
 	 - scons
  - FrontEnd:
-	- @TODO
-	- Bower
+	- node.js
 	- npm
+	- bower
 	- grunt

 Building
 -------

 BackEnd:
- - Do cd into BackEnd directory
+ - Do `cd` into BackEnd directory
  - Run `scons` to compile all source files to objects and all objects to target executable.
 Use `scons DEBUG=1` to build debug version (with symbols etc).
  - Executable would be placed in Release directory
  - It is ready to use